List of EastEnders characters introduced in 2010: Julie Perkins

 Julie Perkins, played by Cathy Murphy, is a woman from Billy Mitchell's (Perry Fenwick) past.
 She made her first appearance on 14 October 2010.
 When Billy is visited by police, it is revealed that Julie became pregnant by Henry Mason (Brian Hibbard), a paedophile who worked at the children's home where Julie and Billy lived during their childhood.
 Julie arrives in Walford the following week and surprises Billy by coming to his door.
 Julie says she does not want to testify against Henry, and leaves when Phil Mitchell (Steve McFadden) and Jay Brown (Jamie Borthwick) return home.
 She telephones Billy asking him to meet her at the café, where she reveals that even though Henry Mason raped her, they always used contraception, and the only time she did not was when she had sex with Billy.
 She tells Billy that he has an adult son.
 She explains that he was taken away from her a week after he was born, and says he probably had a better life.
 However, Billy gets angry, saying a child should know his parents and tells Julie she should never have come, so she leaves.
 However, Billy soon contacts Julie again, and she helps him sell stock on his market stall.
 He invites her round the next week, and Jay notes that she has made an effort to look good for Billy.
-They go to a party where Billy invites Julie to his relative Ronnie Mitchell's (Samantha Womack) wedding and she accepts.
+They go to a party at the Slaters, where Billy invites Julie to his cousin Ronnie Mitchell's (Samantha Womack) upcoming wedding and she accepts.
 She later sees Stacey Branning (Lacey Turner) taking off her high heel stilettos and steals them, leaving her own shoes behind.
-When Billy realises Julie has gone, he phones her and she says she felt unwell.
+When Billy realises Julie has gone, he phones her and she says she left the party because she felt unwell.